inteliver/inteliver-docs/docs/getting-started/integration.md

 ### Intuitive URLs

 Without any change in your codes, you can modify your image resources using our intuitive url modifiers.
-Learn more about [intuitive urls](/image-management/query-commands/).

 Inteliver delivers the data after processing the query commands and applying the algorithms.